Dr James FraserLecturer

 I draw on theory and methods from the disciplines of Geography and Anthropology and from the research programmes of Political and Historical Ecology, Postcolonial and Development Studies.
-My research is transdisciplinary in that it combines engagement with social movements with both critical and quantitative social science and GIS, along with natural science (ecology and soil science) approaches.
+My research is transdisciplinary in that it combines engagement with social movements with both critical and quantitative social science and GIS, along with natural science (ecology and soil science) methods.

 I was Visiting Fellow at the Federal University of Western Pará, Brazil, 2016-2019 under the H2020 Odyssea network.

-I contribute to several undergraduate and postgraduate modules and am convener for:
+I am convener for:

-LEC 322 Environment, Society and Politics in Amazonia (taught with Luke Parry & Jos Barlow)
+LEC.322 Environment, Society and Politics in Amazonia (taught with Luke Parry & Jos Barlow)

-LEC 320 Africa: Geographies of Transformation (taught with Camilla Toulmin)
+LEC.320 Africa: Geographies of Transformation (taught with Camilla Toulmin)

 I also teach the Environmental Geographies block in the Part 1 module LEC.114 Society and Space, and contribute to the masters module LEC.401 Perspectives on Environment and Development.